qua-platform/qua-libs/Tutorials/intro-to-simulation/readme.md

 id: index
 ---

-This example shows usage of the hardware simulator.
+This script intro-to-simulation.py shows usage of the hardware simulator.
 The simulator mimics the output of the hardware, with its exact timing and voltage level, following the compilation of QUA to the FPGA's low-level.
 It is a useful tool for predicting and debugging the outcome of a QUA program.
-Read more on the simulator, and it's capabilities in the [QUA docs](https://qm-docs.qualang.io/guides/simulator).
+Read more on the simulator, and it's capabilities in the [QUA docs](https://docs.quantum-machines.co/latest/docs/Guides/simulator/).

+In addition, the script cloud-simulator-example.py demonstrates the usage of [QM cloud simulator](https://docs.quantum-machines.co/latest/docs/Guides/qm_saas_guide/), enabling to run the HW on virtual instances (and doesn't require access to actual HW).

-The Examples
+The intro-to-simulation Examples
 ============

-The following script gives three examples for the usage of the simulator in the QOP.
+The script gives three examples for the usage of the simulator in the QOP.

 First and second exampled
 -------------